Over the lifetime of a hydropower dam, sediment will be trapped behind the infrastructure and deposited in the reservoir.

 Effective sediment management is essential for ensuring storage capacity for water and renewable energy supply, and for protecting the health of the ecosystems that a river system supports.

 IHA is building awareness and disseminating knowledge on successful sediment management strategies.

-Working in close collaboration with a group of industry experts and partner organisations, we are identifying and sharing good practices on managing sediment in a variety of geographies and environments.
+Working in collaboration with a group of industry experts and our partner organisations, we are identifying and sharing good practices on managing sediment in a variety of geographies and environments.

 Latest associated content

 28 October 2019Type:News postDate:5 November 2019